SPRING 2020 OPEN RESEARCH LABORATORY

 - When can I attend?

-The Open Research Lab (ORL) is designed to be flexible.
-You may attend at any time between January 22 and May 10, 2019. *Please note that the University will not be in session on March 16-24, 2019, for spring break.
+Participation in the Open Research Lab is flexible.
+You may attend at any time between January 21 and May 1, 2020.
+Please note that the University of Illinois is on spring break during March 16-24, 2020.

 - Is it difficult to acquire funding for ORL; how constrictive is the funding process?

 Funding for ORL is competitive.
 Eligible applicants with strong proposals are more likely to receive funding for their research.
-ORL awards are made by a committee of REEE scholars from the University of Illinois and external scholars with policy-relevant experience.
+ORL awards are made by a committee of scholars derived from the Research Laboratory Advisory Board and University of Illinois faculty.

 - What kind of funding is available?

 All ORL grant applicants must be U.S. citizens.
 Awards include travel support up to $500, housing grants for up to 5 days, and a stipend of $500.

 - Can I access any of the resources after I leave the lab?